 Friends and family can enjoy meals with residents and take part in activities and outings.
 Involvement is a personal decision and depends on individual circumstances but we're happy to support friends and family to enjoy their visits.

-If you are visiting a person with dementia it can be a difficult and complex experience.
+If you are visiting a person living with dementia, it can sometimes be a difficult experience.
 Please talk to the home manager or one of the senior team if you need any support with visiting.

 Here are some ideas to help you to make the most of your visits with your relative or friend, particularly those with dementia:

-- Take the person for a walk, read something to them, play music together, or visit at mealtimes so you can help with eating.
+- Take the person for a walk, read something to them, play music together, or visit at mealtimes.

 - Bring favourite foods or sweets for the person to enjoy.